Heart Failure: How an Implantable Sensor Can Help

-“I have not been in the hospital once since I got the CardioMEMS,” said Buckholz.
+“I have not been in the hospital once since I got the CardioMEMS,” Ms. Buckholz says.

-“Whenever I see Heather Blume come up on my phone I’m like, ‘Uh oh!’” said Buckholz.
+“Whenever I see Heather Blume come up on my phone I’m like, ‘Uh oh!’”
+Ms. Buckholz says.

 “If Marilyn ate a salty dinner the night before, I’ll know without her telling me.
-Her sensor will tell me,” said Blume.
+Her sensor will tell me,” Ms. Blume says.
 “Then, we can make any needed adjustments before things get out of control.”

 The heart failure specialists at UH Cleveland Medical Center were early adopters of CardioMEMS.
 Since the program’s inception in 2015, UH has served as a national training site for other caregivers.

-“We have trained dozens of heart failure teams from hospitals across the country,” said Blume.
+“We have trained dozens of heart failure teams from hospitals across the country,” Ms. Blume says.
 “We’re proud that they’re taking the knowledge and experience gained with us to improve the lives of heart failure patients elsewhere.”

 All of the caregivers involved in the program have embraced a team approach leading to successes in insurance pre-authorization, data management, patient communication and research.

 Predicting which heart failure patients will be re-hospitalized is difficult and there is still much to learn.
-But tracking PA pressures is a proven way to get ahead of heart failure before it progresses and keep patients living longer, more fulfilling lives.
+But tracking pulmonary artery pressures is a proven way to get ahead of heart failure before it progresses and keep patients living longer, more fulfilling lives.